xela-zone/expo/content/booth/main.md

       type: 'yt'
 ---

-On the left, you'll find the list of booths and sponcers. at the bottom, there's a button to return to the map of booths.
+On the left, you'll find the list of booths and sponsors.
+At the bottom there is a button to return to the map of booths.

-We hope you'll enjoy your time at the tech Expo!
+We hope you'll enjoy your time at the Mat-Su Tech Expo!